-8.2 Building situated at Gulbahar Centre was under construction during the year ended March 20, 2012 and in current period management has decided to recognize it as an investment property.
+8.2 This represents advance against the capital work-in-progress for construction of Saraji Building.
+Building situated at Gulbahar Centre was under construction during the year ended March 20, 2012 and in previous period management has decided to recognize it as an investment property.

-Pashtany Bank Notes to the financial statements
+Pashtany Bank Notes to the financial statements For the year ended December 21, 2013